Skip to content

 Let us also understand a Metric by giving an example.

-Metrics are a type of view.
-All Metrics are represented by a wave-like icon resembling a formula, indicating that they are Metrics.
-Metrics are a type of view in the data model.
+Metrics are a type of View in the data model.
+All Metrics are represented by a wave-like icon resembling a formula.
 Unlike logical tables, they do not have their dimensions or measures.
 Instead, they reference the dimensions and measures of logical tables.
-For example, the conversion_rate metric tracks the percentage of leads or prospects that convert into paying customers over a defined period (e.g., a month).
-However, It relies on fields from the Sales Table.
+For instance, the conversion_rate relies on fields from the Sales Table.

-When a metric references a measure or dimension from a logical table, it adopts the naming convention table_name + field_name.
-This approach ensures that users can easily identify the origin of each measure or dimension used in a metric, promoting transparency and data lineage.
-For example, the measure frequency from the Sales Table is renamed sales_frequency when used in the Conversion Rate Metric to indicate its origin.
+When a metric references a measure or dimension from a logical table, it adopts the naming convention (table_name)_(field_name).
+This approach ensures that users can quickly identify the origin of each measure or dimension used in a metric, promoting transparency and data lineage.
+For instance, the measure frequency from the Sales Table is renamed sales_frequency* when used in the Conversion Rate Metric to indicate its origin.

 DPH